Jo Cox: Political career

 Cox was nominated by the Labour Party to contest the Batley and Spen seat being vacated by Mike Wood at the 2015 general election.
 She was selected as its candidate from an all-women shortlist.
 The Batley and Spen seat was a Conservative marginal between 1983 and 1997 but was considered to be a safe seat for Labour, and Cox won the seat with 43.2% of the vote, increasing Labour's majority to 6,051.
 Cox made her maiden speech in the House of Commons on 3 June 2015, using it to celebrate her constituency's ethnic diversity, while highlighting the economic challenges facing the community and urging the government to rethink its approach to economic regeneration.
 She was one of 36 Labour MPs who nominated Jeremy Corbyn as a candidate in the Labour leadership election of 2015, but said she had done so to get him on the list and encourage a broad debate.
-In the election she voted for Liz Kendall, and announced after the local elections on 6 May 2016 that she and fellow MP Neil Coyle regretted nominating Corbyn.
+In the election she voted for Liz Kendall, and announced following the local elections on 6 May 2016 that she and fellow MP Neil Coyle regretted nominating Corbyn.

-Cox campaigned for a solution to the Syrian Civil War.
+Cox campaigned for a solution to the Syrian civil war.
 In October 2015, she co-authored an article in The Observer with Conservative MP Andrew Mitchell, arguing that British military forces could help achieve an ethical solution to the conflict, including the creation of civilian safe havens in Syria.
 During that month, Cox launched the all-party parliamentary group Friends of Syria, becoming its chair.
 In the Commons vote in December to approve UK military intervention against ISIL in Syria, Cox abstained because she believed in a more comprehensive strategy that would also include combatting President Bashar al-Assad and his "indiscriminate barrel bombs".
 She wrote: "By refusing to tackle Assad's brutality, we may actively alienate more of the Sunni population, driving them towards Isis.
 So I have decided to abstain.
 Because I am not against airstrikes per se, but I cannot actively support them unless they are part of a plan.
 Because I believe in action to address Isis, but do not believe it will work in isolation."